Thursday (film): Plot

 Billy believes Casey when told that he has not taken the heroin, but plans on torturing him anyway with a saw and a blowtorch.
 Billy is interrupted by cops raiding the house next door.
 As Billy is distracted, Casey is able to loosen the tape around his wrists and grabs a frying pan before he sits back down.
-When Billy returns, Casey catches him off guard, overpowers him, and leaves him in the garage.
+When Billy returns, Casey catches him off guard, overpowers him with the frying pan, and leaves him in the garage.

 Nick calls Casey from a payphone, apologizes for everything, and admits he had stolen the heroin and money from the police.
 After he hangs up, it is revealed that Nick has been shot and is dying from blood loss.
 Finally, corrupt cop Kasarov arrives with a bag which contains Nick's head.
 He gives Casey until 7 p.m. to find the money, but says that he does not care about the heroin.
 Upon seeing Dallas's body and Ice and Billy in the garage, Kasarov unloads his gun into the latter two.
 He tells Casey to throw them out, as it is garbage day.

 Casey calls Ice's boss and tells him that the heroin is being auctioned off at 7 p.m. at his house, setting up a gun battle between a Jamaican gang and Kasarov's corrupt cops.
 Casey recalls Nick's earlier words, which lead him to find the money and a wedding present in the spare tire of his car.
 He takes them, puts them in Dallas's Lamborghini, and leaves to pick his wife up at the airport.